 Support And Resistance

-Support and resistance are the most widely used methods to hunt for buying or selling opportunities on the markets.
+Support and resistance is the most widely used technical analysis methods to hunt for buying or selling opportunities in the financial markets.

 Support and resistance levels are not exact.